philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

    * Enter **Visit** for **Display Name**

    * Click **Create**.
 This will start provisioning the table in background while you can start adding other columns.
+You will see a list of Standard columns that are added by default.

 3. Create Scheduled Start column